m5stack/m5-docs/docs/en/uiflow/hardware.md

 #### Usage

->The accelerometer could be used to create a game controlled by tilt or a device that can alert others if an elderly person falls down
+>Use labels to show IMU data or data can also be used to do computing or logic judging.

 ><img src="/image/Hardwares/IMU_user.gif" width="50%">